YannickWidmer/Latex-Lambda/README.md

 Note that the dict `res` contains the keys `stdout`, `tex`, `path`, `pdf`, and  `log`.
 And in  the case when `"to_pdf": False` the keys `stdout`, `tex`, `path`, `html`, `css`, and  `log`.
 The remaining content is sent for debugging purposes when developing new templates.
 The entries `tex`, `stdout`, `path` and `log` are sent as plain string all others are base64 encoded.

-Finally in case an error occures it res contains `errorMessage`, `errorType`,and `stackTrace`, all as plain text.
+Finally in case an error occures res contains `errorMessage`, `errorType`,and `stackTrace`, all as plain text.

 # Structure of this repository